dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 ## The populist argument for UBI

-There's one more argument for UBI.
-It has a charming simplicity.
+There's one more argument for UBI, one with a charming simplicity.

 > We should increase redistribution and make it less conditional.